ssp4all/stackoverflow-scrapper/README.md

 	<br>
 </h1>

-A python tool to scrape website and to show optmial solution to the error given by program on compiling.
+A terminal based tool to improve debugging speed by displaying StackOverflow solutions to the error given by a program on execution.

-## Work Done
+## Installation
-* Check for if python(3.0+) and its requirements are installed or not.
-* Scrape site on user request.
-* Regular expression for extracting error from list of error given by program on compiling.
-* Extract error from live program.
-*
+- Python 3+
+- Install all the modules present in requirements.txt
+- Execute `pip install -r requirements.txt`

-## To Do
+## Execution
-* Integrate all modules.
-* Design UI on terminal.
-* Edit and design ReadMe.md
-* Make use of pop-up window.
+- Execute  on terminal or commandline `codemate.py file_with_bug.py`
+- Press yes or no for debugging
+- Select answer from suggestions
+- A demo can be found on this link https://www.youtube.com/watch?v=FBPdlqg2FEw

 ## License